amigavision/amigavision.github.io/best.md

 ## Postscript:<br>What’s the best MiSTer in 2026?

-The MiSTer FPGA platform is an open source project, therefore many options exist.
+The MiSTer FPGA platform is an open source project, therefore many hardware options exist.
 We often get the question of which MiSTer setup to get.

 The AmigaVision team recommends the [SuperStation One].